 Description of application vulnerability

-A dangling reference is a reference to an object whose lifetime has ended due to explicit deallocation or the stack frame in which the object resided has been freed due to exiting the dynamic scope.
 The memory for the object may be reused; therefore, any access through the dangling reference may affect an apparently arbitrary location of memory, corrupting data or code.

 This description concerns the former case, dangling references to the heap.
-The description of dangling references to stack frames can be found in subclause 6.33 Dangling reference to stack frame [DCM].
+The description of dangling references to stack frames can be found in 6.33.
 In many languages references are called pointers; the issues are identical.

 A notable special case of using a dangling reference is calling a deallocator, for example, free(), twice on the same pointer value.
 Such a double free may corrupt internal data structures of the heap administration, leading to faulty application behaviour (such as infinite loops within the allocator, returning the same memory repeatedly as the result of distinct subsequent allocations, or deallocating memory legitimately allocated to another request since the first free()call, to name but a few), or it may have no adverse effects at all.